Download FND app Android Aapp IoS App

 Often they are completely random but sometimes they are less random than you might think.
 The commonest situations in which dissociative seizures occur are

 1. Sitting or lying at rest, not really doing very much.
 In this resting state, your body is much more vulnerable to going off into an attack.
-In this resting state your brain is not focusing or distracted by other things.
-Its easier to be aware of physical sensations like breathing, heart beat or dizziness
+In this resting state, your brain is not focusing or distracted by other things.
+It’s easier to be aware of physical sensations like breathing, heartbeat beat or dizziness.

 3. Triggered by thoughts and memories.
 Some patients with dissociative seizures can come to realise that their attacks are actually triggered by unpleasant memories and thoughts